Made by hands, expressed from the heart.

 And I could never imagine this decision would make me experience a whole new dimension to my existence.

-Besides meeting so many great people, and learning music for the first time, I learn more and more about the culture and costumes of my parents and their ancestors.
 My father left Japan when he was 6 years old when his parents decided to live in Brazil, my mom was the daughter of Japanese immigrants in Brazil, and never had a chance to go to Japan.
-I grew up in Brazil and never been in Japan, so I never quite understood why I was raised so different than the other kids.

 Now that I know a little more about the culture, it makes more sense the way me and my siblings grew up.
 And now that I don't have my parents to answer my questions, I have great interest to learn more about Japan, hoping one day me and my family can go for a visit.